 - For many of the other flavonoids, there was insufficient evidence to draw conclusions about efficacy.

-- The beneficial effects of flavonoid consumption on cardiovascular disease risk factors are supported by the RCT evidence
+- The beneficial effects of flavonoid consumption on CVD risk factors are supported by the RCT evidence

 - To date, the effects of flavonoids from soy and cocoa have been the main focus of research efforts